gravitational/teleport/rfd/0035-aws-node-join.md

    join request.
 9. The auth server sends credentials to join the cluster.

+The above steps all occur within a single streaming gRPC request and only 1 attempt with a given challenge will be allowed.

 In order to create the signed requests, the node will need to have access to AWS credentials.
 As the `sts:GetCallerIdentity` request does not require any explicit permissions, it is sufficient to attach *any* IAM policy to the EC2 instance.

+Note that cross-account `sts:AssumeRole` access should be restricted for all IAM roles in the AWS account to prevent possible attackers in other accounts from pretending they are in the configured AWS account.
+To mitigate this, administrators can restrict access to only a (set of) IAM roles(s) which cannot be assumed from other accounts, see #Teleport Configuration.

 ### Comparison of EC2 and IAM methods